Chicago 17th Author-Date

 More information

 Want to explore quoting in more depth?
-Check out our Citing in your Writing: Paraphrasing module for information and examples.
+Check out our Integrating sources: Paraphrasing for information and examples.

 Quoting (40 words or more)